ngirard/lolcate-rs/README.md

 - A big thanks to [Andrew Gallant](https://blog.burntsushi.net/about/) for his tremendous work and the invaluable crates he wrote, which Lolcate relies upon (regex, ignore, walkdir).

-- The approach of simply recreating the database instead of udating it for performance purposes, which Lolcate currently uses, has been discussed multiple times on the Internet.
+- The approach of simply recreating the database instead of updating it for performance purposes, which Lolcate currently uses, has been discussed multiple times on the Internet.
 I couldn't find my related notes, so I'd be glad to share any references you could provide.

 - The name "lolcate" has already been used for a prototype shell script [published as a Github Gist](https://gist.github.com/drhodes/1673187) in 2012.
 It was too good a name to not reusing it !